ap147/COMP204-AssignmentThree/README.md

 These are the few questions that were raised in my head while working through.

 1)
+Could I add a feature in which instead of left-clicking, I right-clicked for more options ?
+For example when you right click on desktop.

 2)
 What are the capabilities of this new GUI library, can it even do much for develpers, what are the possibilites ?